Every hunt has two seasons: cub hunting when young hounds are introduced into the pack, and the formal season.

 When the formal season opens the staff wears its livery, often red coats with white breeches and black boots with tan leather tops.

 Members who follow as the field wear black coats, buff breeches and black boots.
-Most hunts allow their gentlemen members to wear red coats.
+Most hunts allow their gentlemen members who have been awarded their colors to wear red coats.
 Lady masters and members of the staff also often wear red coats.
 Some members add to the elegance and wear cutaway coats (red for men, black for ladies) with a top hat.

 Hunting gear, which has changed little since foxhunting began, is based on practicality.
 The heavy boots and breeches protect riders from branches and brambles.
 Heavy melton coats are almost waterproof.
 The stock tie, fastened with a plain gold safety pin, can serve as a bandage for man, hound or horse in case of an accident.